 - Glass jars with lids

-- 80 to 100 Proof Brandy (Less than this can result in spoilage from moisture content, especially when using raw placenta.
-Vodka or other alcohol works, but brandy is distilled wine and tends to be gentler on the stomach when making tinctures than clear liquors so it is the ideal choice).
+- 80 to 100 Proof Brandy, Vodka, or Everclear (Less than this can result in spoilage from moisture content, especially when using raw placenta.
+Vodka or Everclear alcohol works, but brandy is distilled wine and tends to be gentler on the stomach when making tinctures than clear liquors so it is the ideal choice).

 - Dark colored glass dropper bottles

 Cut the placenta into tiny dices.
-Fill your glass jars 3/4 of the way with placenta dices (and herbs if you're blending) and pour brandy over filling to the top of the jar.
+If you're using raw placenta, use 100 proof alcohol.
+If you're using steamed or dehydrated placenta, a lower proof is fine and you can do this with any remaining capsules you have by breaking open the capsules.
+Fill your glass jars 3/4 of the way with placenta dices/powder (and herbs if you're blending) and pour brandy over filling to the top of the jar.
 Shake daily for at least 4 weeks.
 Strain and bottle in dropper bottles.

 The placenta is best consumed within the first weeks following birth, but can be saved to counteract other depression or low-energy times, and even stored until menopause to naturally balance the hormones during this transitional stage (tincture is best for this).
 Typically, you'll start with 1-2 capsules and work up to 3-6 daily (1-2 capsules, three times a day), and monitor how you feel.
 If using a tincture, 2-5 ml 1-3 times daily, adjusting as needed.